truenas/middleware/docs/userguide/freenas_intro.rst

 * The "Target Flags" and "Queue Depth" fields are now deprecated and have been removed from :menuselection:`Services --> iSCSI --> Targets --> Add Target`.

+* The "Enable NFSv4" checkbox has been added to :menuselection:`Services --> NFS`.

 .. _Known Issues:

 Known Issues